This is now in your Top Picks!

 Food explorer

-Taste your way around the city as food explorer Arva Ahmed reveals the best ethnic eateries, old-school favourites and hole-in-the-wall culinary secrets.
+Taste your way around the city, as food explorer Arva Ahmed reveals the best ethnic eateries, old-school favourites and hole-in-the-wall culinary secrets.

 1

-Sultan Dubai Falafel for Palestinian-style falafels
+Sultan Dubai Falafel for Palestinian-style treats

 2